 The Republic of Azerbaijan is situated in the South Caucasus, bordering the Russian Federation to the north, Georgia, Armenia and Turkey to the west, Iran to the south, and the Caspian Sea to the east.
 Its capital is Baku.
 Covering a total of 86,600 square kilometres, Azerbaijan is a mountainous country with almost half its territory comprising the wooded mountains of the Greater and Lesser Caucasus.
-Its population is 9.3 million (2013 est.).
+Its population is 9.4 million (2014).

 The national day of Azerbaijan is Independence Day, celebrated on 28 May, which commemorates the founding of the Democratic Republic of Azerbaijan in 1918.

-Azerbaijan is a member of the United Nations (UN), Commonwealth of Independent States (CIS), the International Monetary Fund (IMF), the World Bank, the European Bank for Reconstruction and Development (EBRD), the Organisation for Security and Cooperation in Europe (OSCE), NATO's Partnership for Peace (PfP) program, the International Security Assistance Force in Afghanistan (ISAF) and the Council of Europe.
+Azerbaijan is a member of the United Nations (UN), the Commonwealth of Independent States (CIS), the International Monetary Fund (IMF), the World Bank, the European Bank for Reconstruction and Development (EBRD), the Organisation for Security and Cooperation in Europe (OSCE), NATO's Partnership for Peace (PfP) program and the Council of Europe.

 Azerbaijan has observer status at the World Trade Organization (WTO) and is seeking membership.
-Azerbaijan's WTO membership Working Party was established on 16 July 1997, and the Working Party on Azerbaijan’s WTO accession met for the eleventh time in February 2014.
+Azerbaijan's WTO membership Working Party was established on 16 July 1997 and it met for the twelfth time in March 2015.

+Azerbaijan’s economy is heavily reliant on oil and gas production.
 Oil exports to Europe through the Baku-Tbilisi-Ceyhan (BTC) pipeline began in June 2006.
-The pipeline extends over 1,770 kilometres from Baku via Georgia and into the Mediterranean Turkish port of Ceyhan where the oil is loaded onto super tankers for European markets.
-On 28 June 2013, the Shah Deniz Consortium announced that the Trans-Adriatic-Pipeline project had been selected to transfer Azerbaijani gas from offshore gas fields in the Caspian Sea to customers in Greece, Italy and Southeast Europe.
+The pipeline extends over 1,770 kilometres from Baku via Georgia and into the Mediterranean Turkish port of Ceyhan, where the oil is loaded onto super tankers for European markets.
+In September 2014, BP began construction of the Southern Gas Corridor, which by 2019 will link reserves from the Shah Deniz field to Europe via Turkey.
+Manufacturing, construction and the hotel sector have also driven recent economic growth.

 Bilateral economic and trade relationship

-Last updated: August 2014
+Last updated: May 2015